opencolumbus/opencolumbus.github.io/index.md

 We will be continuing the momentum from the [2018 Hackathon]( http://hackscos.com ).
 Our goals are to enable community participation in areas of BI/Analytics, Data analysis / Visualization and software development.
 Check out the hackathon [review](https://youtu.be/appq0fQceP8) video!

 Promoting Smart Columbus [open datasets](https://www.smartcolumbusos.com/data) to solve challenges related to the quality of life and economic growth of Columbus.

+## When and where we meet

+The group meets on a monthly cadence.
+The current cadence is the second Tuesday of the month.
+The location we meet will vary based on a number of factors:

+1. We try to host at companies already involved in Smart City Columbus in some way
+1. We try to roam the meeting space around based on where people live
+   * basically we look around the i270 loop
+   * central downtown
+1. Event spaces willing to donate space ;)

 ## Our Goals: